 |Staff specialisms/expertise around SEN or disability|

-- SENCo who is completing the National Award for SENCos.
+- SENCo who has completed the National Award for SENCos.

 - Staff have received training in the following areas: